Editor’s note: This post was originally written in September 2013, but was updated in December 2014 to reflect changes that apply to 2015.

 Congress implemented a 25 percent deduction on self-employed health insurance premiums in 1987 and made it permanent in 1994.
 The self-employed received even better news in 2003 when premiums became 100 percent deductible.

 The deduction – which you’ll find on Form 1040, Line 29 – allows self-employed people to reduce their adjusted gross income by the amount they pay in health insurance premiums during a given year.
-You’ll find the deduction on your personal income tax form, and you can file for it if you were self-employed and showed a profit for that year or received wages from an S corporation in which you were more than a 2 percent shareholder.
+You’ll find the deduction on your personal income tax form, and you can file for it if you were self-employed and showed a profit for the year.

 You can’t take the premium deduction if you were eligible for a group insurance from your or your spouse’s employer.